SuperMairio/1320071.github.io/_posts/2020-07-14-twitter-bot.md

 (Before you say anything, i'm not silly enough to set up a cron job for a script that hasn't even been written.
 At this stage I figured out how they work and got the command ready for when the Python code was done)

-Using cron means that I do not have to keep a persistant connection with Twitter or have a script running constantly in the background of my computer.
-Another benifit to all of this is that only four images are being sent a day, which is benificial as Twitter rate limits requests via bots to avoid someone setting up a DOS attack.
+Using cron means that I do not have to keep a persistent connection with Twitter or have a script running constantly in the background of my computer.
+Another benefit to all of this is that only four images are being sent a day, which is beneficial as Twitter rate limits requests via bots to avoid someone setting up a DOS attack.

 Just after I had set-up the cron job I went onto <a href="https://developer.twitter.com/en"> Twitter's Developers page </a> to generate some API keys for my bot.
 Upon attempting to get these strings I discovered that since 2016 Twitter has drastically increased it's requirements for them.
 I had to sit and write a couple of paragraphs with why I wanted to make a bot and then send it off to them for review.
 <p align="center">